aws-samples/serverless-samples/queue-based-ingestion/python-sam/README.md

 To delete the sample application that you created, use the AWS CLI:

+**\*Note:** :All below command examples refer to `stack-name` as `queue-based-ingestion`, please use appropriate stack you have provided earlier during `sam deploy` command.

+Before deleting the stack, ensure that the Amazon S3 bucket created to store the output of the job process is empty.
+You can get the bucket name from the AWS CloudFormation stack output or resources section, then open the AWS Management Console, navigate to the Amazon S3 bucket, and empty it.

 ```bash
 aws cloudformation delete-stack --stack-name queue-based-ingestion
 ```

 If you created CI/CD pipeline, you will need to delete it as well, including all testing and deployment stacks created by the pipeline.
 Please note that actual stack names may differ n your case, depending on the pipeline stack name you used.

 CI/CD pipeline stack deletion may fail if build artifact Amazon S3 bucket is not empty.
-In such case get bucket name using following command and looking for BuildArtifactsBucket resource's PhysicalResourceId:
+In such case get bucket name from AWS CloudFormation CI/CD pipeline stack output or resources section.
 Then open AWS Management Console, navigate to Amazon S3 bucket with build artifacts and empty it.

 ```bash